 What are some examples of “kings” we can think about?

 In this article, I want to stir up some thoughts about modern-day “kings.”
-The point is not to discourage or cause anyone to feel condemned, but to encourage productive reflection so that we can prepare our hearts for deliverance from these forces.
+The point is not to discourage or cause anyone to feel condemned, but to encourage productive reflection so that we can seek Jesus to prepare our hearts for deliverance from these forces.

 In the most basic terms, a “king” is any being or idea we exalt above Jesus Christ.
 A “king” will want us to look to him instead of encouraging faith in Jesus.
 A “king” will encourage us to deny the teachings of Jesus and the apostles, cause pride to overshadow love for the brethren, and blind us on our journey towards obtaining the promises of Jesus through the gospel.
 This can include many things such as: